Scott Circle: 16th Street underpass

-In order to accommodate the increased traffic from institutional use as opposed to residential use, in 1941 the road junction was rebuilt, with widened entry and exit roads for the roundabout, and new through-lanes for 16th Street passing under Scott Circle in a US$317,000 tunnel that began construction on 1941-02-03 and opened on 1941-12-29.
+In order to accommodate the increased traffic from institutional use as opposed to residential use, in 1941 the road junction was rebuilt, with widened entry and exit roads for the roundabout, and new through-lanes for 16th Street passing under Scott Circle in a US$317,000 tunnel that began construction on 3 February 1941 and opened on 29 December 1941.

 The 1940 construction of the underpass at Thomas Circle had left Scott as "one of the worst remaining traffic bottlenecks in the city" in need of improvements of its own.

 The underpass project, funded by the District of Columbia with US$200,000 from its gasoline tax with the balance provided by federal aid, had engendered controversy with residents forming two camps of lobbyists, each lobbying for the underpass to follow the course of the street where the other residents lived.

-The construction contract for the underpass itself had been awarded to Cayuga Construction Company of New York on 1940-12-29, and a separate contract of US$114,000 for paving the street approaches to the Union Paving Company of Washington.
+The construction contract for the underpass itself had been awarded to Cayuga Construction Company of New York on 29 December 1940, and a separate contract of US$114,000 for paving the street approaches to the Union Paving Company of Washington.

 Construction had involved re-laying 4200 ft of the original water and sewer lines, and moving the statue of Scott, as a single unit without detaching the bronze from the granite base, temporarily out of the way.

 The lobbyists from 16th Street, led by Frank B. Steele, complained about reduced property values, the cutting down of trees, and excessive expenditure, stating that expanding the surface junction would be better, and that if there were to be an underpass the logical line for it would be along Massachusetts Avenue, following the line of the Thomas Circle underpass.

 The lobbyists from Massachusetts Avenue, led by F. Scott Avery, countered that 16th Street was the logical course of the underpass, after they had discovered old records of the Slash Run running under Massachusetts Avenue, backing this up with drilling test results that showed the Avenue to be a poorer construction foundation than 16th Street would be.

 Several members of the U.S. House of Representatives became involved, as well as then Secretary of the Interior Harold L. Ickes, and the National Capital Park and Planning Commission decided upon the 16th Street route.

-There was no planned formal ceremony to the opening; barricades were simply cleared away to let traffic through after the morning rush hour was over.
+There was no planned formal ceremony to the opening.
+The traffic barricades were simply cleared away to let traffic through after the morning rush hour was over.

 The District commissioners intended to ride the first car through the underpass, but their car was overtaken by several other cars, a truck, and a bus.